simshadows/sims-dotfiles/system-setup-scripts-and-guides/arch-linux/README.md

 `cd /root/dotfiles/system-setup-scripts-and-guides/arch-linux`

 Run my script:<br>
-`./stage3-loctimegrub.sh`
+`./stage3.sh`
 This will:
 - Generate locale to `en_AU.UTF-8`.
 - Set our timezone to `Australia/Sydney`.
 - Set the hardware clock.
 - Install the standard Linux kernel and its headers. *(Headers are optional.)*
-- Install GRUB to `/dev/sda`.
+- Install GRUB bootloader to `/dev/sda`.
 - Sets GRUB language to `en`.
-- Install basic networking packages.
+- Installs and sets up a DHCP client to allow us to connect to the internet.

 Change `root`'s password:<br>
 `passwd`